What is Autocratic Leadership? – Definition, Characteristics, and Examples

 • This kind of leadership style is often seen mostly in small businesses with a limited number of employees.

-• The autocratic leadership style is actually highly effective when it comes to applying it in an organization where quick decision-making is required.
+• The autocratic leadership style is highly effective when applying it in an organization where quick decision-making is required.

-• It also applies very organically with giving great results where a certain nature of work is required depending upon the circumstances or situations.
+• It also applies very organically, giving great results where a certain nature of work is required depending on the circumstances or situations.

-• Not just the sole responsibility is in the hands of the autocratic leader but also the entire outcome as well.
+• Not just the sole responsibility in the hands of the autocratic leader, but also the entire outcome as well.

 • The autocratic leadership style is often considered to be outdated today, even though flexibility to a certain limit is also a part of this style.